 Video Stream: This Network Cmera supports multiple streams (stream $1 \sim 4$) simultaneously.
 You can select either one for live viewing.
+For more information about multiple streams, please refer to page 67 for detailed information.

 Digital Output: Click to turn the digital output device on or off.